gouckama/Getting-and-Cleaning-Data-Course-Project/README.md

 # Introduction

-The files included constitute the output files as required for the Getting and Cleanding Data Course Project as conduction by Coursera.com.
+The files included constitute the output files as required for the Getting and Cleanding Data Course Project as conducted by Coursera.com.

 It is assumed the that individuals viewing these documents are peers in the course or some other authorized Coursera individual with access to the course project details.